IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 UHD channels

-When the decoder fails, Smarters crashes instead of showing an error.
+When the decoder fails, Smarters often crashes instead of showing an error.

 Fix: